Uforia Audio Network: History

 In May 2013, KAMA-FM has increased power to 10.5 kW.
 Other expanded and relocated stations include KFLC, KESS-FM and KDXX (FM) in the Dallas-Ft.
 Worth area, KBBT and KGSX in the San Antonio area, KLQV San Diego, and WADO (AM) New York.
 KKMR in the Phoenix, AZ area was recently granted a CP to change from class A to class C3, at a new site that will allow a 10 fold increase in its population covered.
 This app was started nearly a decade ago and was granted based on tweaks in the application done in 2006.
 Former CFO Jeff Hinson observed once that the station upgrade activity had increased the company's enterprise value by "almost $1 billion" (at a point when the company was selling to UVN for 3.5B).

 In 1999, the company created a new entity, HBCI, Inc which was its interactive online presence.
 HBCi created a network of bilingual radio station web sites and a network of bilingual local city guide sites focused on the local Hispanic consumer in each of the markets the radio stations operated.
 HBCI achieved the rare milestone of reaching profitability in the dotcom industry just prior to the merger with Univision.

 The company traded on the NASDAQ exchange under the symbol HBCCA.
 It moved to the New York Stock Exchange in May 2000.
 Stock traded as HSP.

 In mid-2002, Univision and HBC voted to merge.
 The approval process was long and controversial.
 The deal was approved and closed on September 22, 2003.

 After the merger of HBC and Univision, the division was renamed Univision Radio and Denver Colorado.

 In 2013, Univision launched Uforia, a new streaming platform featuring the Univision Radio stations and other exclusive content relating to Latino music.

 On March 5, 2019, Univision announced that it would re-launch the Uforia brand (with the new tagline "The Home of Latin Music"), and that the Univision Radio group had been officially renamed Uforia Audio Network.
 There are also plans to use the Uforia brand more extensively across platforms, including live events, as well as television programming.

-Some of the syndicated shows in the Uforia Audio Network include "El Show De Raul Brindis", “El Bueno, La Mala y El Feo” (“The Good, The Bad and The Ugly”), "El Show de Omar y Argelia”, "El Frey Guey Show", "La Chula Y La Bestia' “El Hit Parade de América con Javier Romero”, "Todo Deportes con Broderick Zerpa", and “Intimo con Alberto Sardiñas”.
+Some of the syndicated shows in the Uforia Audio Network include, “El Bueno, La Mala y El Feo” (“The Good, The Bad and The Ugly”), "Buena Vibra ”, "El Free-Guey Show", "La Chula Y La Bestia' “El Hit Parade de América con Javier Romero”, "Las Repegadas De Uforia", "Todo Deportes con Broderick Zerpa", and “Intimo con Alberto Sardiñas”.